nim-lang/Nim/doc/nimc.rst

 that procs from reloadable modules should not appear in the call stack of program while ``performCodeReload`` is being called.
 Thus, the main module is a suitable place for implementing a program loop capable of calling ``performCodeReload``.
-Also be careful when reloading modules with clojures which have been instantiated in variables and aren't finished yet - changes to the code of the clojures might lead to a crash if incompatible (like removing a yield or adding more locals/changing their point of definition).
+Also be careful when reloading modules with closures which have been instantiated in variables and aren't finished yet - changes to the code of the closures might lead to a crash if incompatible (like removing a yield or adding more locals/changing their point of definition).

 **Usage in JavaScript projects:**